sst/guide/_chapters/create-an-s3-bucket.md

 title: Create an S3 Bucket
 date: 2017-02-06 00:00:00
 redirect_from:  /chapters/create-a-s3-bucket.html
-description: Tutorial on how to create an AWS S3 static website bucket to host a React.js single page application.
-And change the AWS S3 Bucket permission to make it publicly accessible.
+description: We are going to use S3 to host our React.js app on AWS.
+We first need to configure our S3 bucket with the correct Bucket Policy and enable Static Web Hosting through the AWS console before we can upload our app.
 comments_id: 62
 ---